 London Walking Tour with Westminster Abbey and Changing of the Guard

 This is the perfect tour for someone who wants to get to know the real Westminster Abbey.
 With skip-the-line entry, you get some quiet time in the nave of the abbey with your guide and small group before exploring the tombs of notable kings, queens, philosophers, and more.
 Depending on the day, you’ll even get to see the Changing of the Guard ceremony at Buckingham Palace.

 Not ready to book a tour?
 Check out our article on the best London tours to take and why.

 The English Garden Restaurant

 In terms of atmosphere, the title says it all.
-There are windows surrounding all sides of this elegant dining room looking out into the hotel’s lush garden overlooking the British Museum, a lovely place to stroll after lunch.
+There are windows on all sides of this elegant dining room looking out onto the hotel’s lush garden overlooking the British Museum, which is a lovely place to stroll after lunch.
 It’s definitely one of our favorite restaurants near Russel Square.

 Address: 2-5 Montague St, Holborn